Coarsening dynamics of chemotactic aggregates: Conclusions

 Keller--Segel models describe the formation of chemotactic aggregates.
 Here, we have analyzed the generic dynamics of these chemotactic aggregates.
 In Ref.~\cite{Weyer.etalinpreparation}, we argued within a quasi-steady-state (QSS) approximation that the formation of aggregates from perturbations around the homogeneous steady state is described by a nullcline-slope criterion.
 Moreover, within this approximation, we have shown that chemotactic aggregates generically undergo coarsening due to the coalescence of aggregates and their competition for cells~\cite{Weyer.etalinpreparation}.
 Here, we have complemented the QSS analysis with the complete linear stability analysis of the homogeneous steady state and a singular perturbation analysis of the coarsening process.

 The linear stability analysis, as presented in Sec.~\ref{sec:lsa}, shows that the lateral instability of the homogeneous steady state in Keller--Segel models is always a long-wavelength instability and is exactly predicted by the nullcline-slope criterion, Eq.~\eqref{eq:nullcline-slope-crit}.
-This criterion is analogous to the curvature criterion for spinodal decomposition in equilibrium phase-separating systems \cite{Doi2013} and the mass-redistribution instability in two-component mass-conserving reaction--diffusion systems \cite{Brauns.etal2020}.
+This criterion is analogous to the curvature criterion for spinodal decomposition in equilibrium phase-separating systems (comparing the mass-redistribution potential with the chemical potential ${\mu = \delta \mathcal{F}/\delta\phi}$) \cite{Doi2013} and the mass-redistribution instability in two-component mass-conserving reaction--diffusion systems \cite{Brauns.etal2020}.

 Subsequently in Sec.~\ref{sec:stat-patterns}, we constructed the fully nonlinear stationary patterns, which can take the form of either peak- or mesa-shaped profiles.
 We then investigated the stability of these periodic stationary patterns under the condition that the peaks and mesas are narrow compared to their separation (sharp-interface/sharp-peak approximation).
 Our analysis revealed that small mass imbalances between neighboring peaks lead to self-amplifying mass transport from the smaller toward the larger peak, ultimately causing the collapse of the smaller peak.
 Analogously, a peak positioned, for instance, closer to its right neighbor than to its left will continue to shift toward its closer right neighbor until coalescence occurs.
 This process is driven by self-amplifying mass transport from one peak interface to the other.
 Both processes induce the uninterrupted coarsening of patterns with several peaks (and analogously mesas) by the successive collapse and merging of peaks (mesas).
 We call these two processes the peak-competition and peak-coalescence scenarios of the mass-competition instability.
 The singular perturbation analysis provides the growth rates of these mass-competition instabilities.